-LED Mode Description O Solid green The router is powered on.
-Power No light The router is powered off.
+LED Mode Description

+Power Solid green The router is powered on.

+No light The router is powered off.

 Solid green The Internet connection is on.

 Internet Blinking green The WAN interface is active (upstream or downstream traffic).

-Solid green The router's WLAN is on.
-WLAN Blinking green The WLAN interface is active (upstream or downstream traffic).
-Q LAN 1-4 Solid green A device (computer) is connected to the relevant port, the connection is on.
+WLAN Solid green The router's WLAN is on.

+Blinking green The WLAN interface is active (upstream or downstream traffic).

+LAN 1-4 Solid green A device (computer) is connected to the relevant port, the connection is on.

 Blinking green The LAN port is active (upstream or downstream traffic).
-WPS Blinking green Attempting to add a wireless device via the WPS function.
-Solid green The wireless device is connected to the router's WLAN (lights for several minutes).